djforth/image-replace/README.md

 Image Replace
 ===================

-A responsive carousel example using Require, CoffeeScript and Compass
+A image replacement example using Require, CoffeeScript and Compass

 # Requirements